-Students wishing to pursue a bachelor’s degree from Meredith College in Exercise & Sports Science – Health & Wellness are well prepared for entry-level positions with community, medical and corporate fitness programs.
-Through their course of study and hands-on practice in our fitness center, human performance lab, employee wellness program or student fitness programs, our students gain first-hand knowledge of how to develop and implement life-changing exercise and sports performance programming.
+Students wishing to pursue a bachelor’s degree in Exercise & Sports Science – Health & Wellness concentration are well prepared for entry-level positions with community, medical and corporate fitness programs, as well as entry into graduate programs.
+Through their course of study, co-curricular activities, practical experience in the on-campus fitness center, human performance lab, employee wellness program, student fitness programs; and industry certification opportunities, health and wellness students gain first-hand knowledge of how to develop and implement life-changing exercise and sports performance programming.

 Physical Education and Health Concentration

-This is an exciting time to enter the field of physical education and health, as quality physical education and health teachers are in great demand.
-Individuals in this profession seek to tackle our nation's growing problem with inactivity and its associated risk factors, especially among school-age youth.
-After successful completion of all major requirements in ESS and the professional education program, including a semester-long internship, students will be qualified for licensure to teach at all levels (K-12) in North Carolina and many other states.
+Students wishing to pursue the bachelor’s degree in Exercise and Sports Science – Health and Physical Education concentration are prepared as educators who may seek North Carolina K-12 licensure.
+Health and Physical education teachers are in an ideal position to help tackle the nation's growing problem with obesity and its associated health risks, especially among school-age youth.
+After successful completion of all major requirements in ESS and the professional education program, including a semester of student teaching, students are qualified for licensure to teach at all levels (K-12) in North Carolina and many other states.

 Currently, 100% of Meredith ESS graduates with health and physical education licensure have secured a job in teaching or obtained a graduate school assistantship their first year out of college.